-EMX's portfolio in Serbia initially resulted from early stage prospect generation and organic royalty growth via the sale of its properties, including the Brestovac West, Deli Jovan, and Plavkovo projects, to Reservoir Minerals Inc. ("Reservoir") in 2006.
+EMX's portfolio in Serbia initially resulted from early stage prospect generation and organic royalty growth via the sale of its properties, including the Brestovac West, Deli Jovan, and Plavkovo projects to Reservoir Minerals Inc. ("Reservoir") in 2006.
 The terms of the sale included uncapped NSR royalties payable to EMX at a rate of 2% for gold and silver, and 1% for all other metals.
 Subsequently, Eurasian acquired an uncapped 0.5% NSR royalty covering Reservoir's share of minerals and metals mined from the "Brestovac" and "Jasikovo" properties (see EMX news release dated February 4, 2014).
 The Brestovac, Brestovac West, and Jasikovo properties are included in the Timok Project joint venture between Reservoir (45%) and Freeport McMoRan Exploration Corp.
 (55%).

-Brestovac hosts porphyry and epithermal copper-gold mineralization at the Cukaru Peki deposit.
-Reservoir announced a NI 43-101 inferred resource estimate for Cukaru Peki's High Sulphidation Epithermal (HSE) zone above a 1% copper equivalent ($CuEq\% = Cu\% + (Au \ g/t \ x \ 0.6)$) cut-off as 65.3 million tonnes averaging 2.6% copper and 1.5 g/t gold, or 3.5% copper equivalent, containing 3.8 billion pounds copper and 3.1 million ounces gold, or 5.1 billion pounds copper equivalent (see Reservoir news release dated January 27, 2014).
-Reservoir has stated that the discovery at Cukaru Peki "demonstrates the potential for additional blind discoveries within the Timok Magmatic Complex."
+Brestovac hosts porphyry and epithermal copper-gold mineralization for the Cukaru Peki deposit, which has an NI 43-101 inferred resource at a 1% copper equivalent (CuEq% = Cu% + (Au~g/t~x~0.6)) cut-off of 65.3 million tonnes averaging 2.6% copper and 1.5 g/t gold, or 3.5% copper equivalent (see Reservoir news release dated January 27, 2014).
 Reservoir announced in a March 12, 2015 news release that a 2015 budget of US\$ 18.7 million had been approved by the Timok Project joint venture "to move the project forward toward the completion of a scoping study".
 EMX's Timok Project royalty properties add strategic upside potential for Eurasian in one of the richest copper-gold mineral belts in Europe.